UnrealMultiple/TShockPlugin/Economics.WeaponPlus/README.en.md

-# ECONOMICS.weaponPlus Weapon Reinforcement EC Edition
+# Economics.WeaponPlus weapon enhanced EC version

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: 少, Shao Si Ming
+- Authors: Fructus Aurantii, Shao Siming
 - - 出处: [github](https://github.com/skywhale-zhi/WeaponPlusCostCoin)
-- This is a TSHOCK server plug -in mainly used to use Economics' economic enhanced weapons
+- This is a Tshock server plug-in, which is mainly used to use the economic strengthening weapon of Economics.
-- Through instructions to have items reinforcement damage multiple, repellers, size, attack speed, ejection speed
+- Strengthen the damage multiple, repulsion, size, attack speed and bounce speed of the items owned by the player through instructions.
-- The definition of attributes of melee, spells, remote, summoning, and other weapons
+- The attribute definitions of melee, spell, ranged, summoning and other weapons are distinguished.
-- Reinforcement levels to store players' weapons from TSHOCK.SQLITE database will not be strengthened due to discarding weapons or re -entered the server
+- Storing player's weapon enhancement level through tshock.sqlite database will not be enhanced due to discarding weapons or re-entering the server.
-- This plug -in supports Chinese and English conversion
+- This plugin supports Chinese-English conversion.

 > [!
-Note]
+NOTE]
-> You need to install front plug -in: Economicsapi (this warehouse)
+> Need to install the pre-plug-in: EconomicsAPI (this warehouse)

 ## Update log